Webhooks

 HMAC verification

 Capvo signs every delivery with HMAC-SHA256 using the endpoint's secret.
-The signature is sent in the Capvo-Signature header in the form:
+The signature is sent in the X-Capvo-Signature header in the form:

-• t is the Unix timestamp at which the signature was generated.
+• t is the Unix timestamp at which the signature was generated (also sent separately in X-Capvo-Timestamp).

 • v1 is the hex-encoded HMAC-SHA256 of t + "." + raw_body keyed with your secret.